toast-commit/arma-reforger-tactical-manual/README.md

 A Rat must reject the conventional battlefield ego of the average FPS player.
 This playstyle is not for those who seek glory, heroic last stands, or kill counts for their own sake.

 The Rat embraces cowardice as virtue.
 Running without shame.
 Hiding without honour.
 Striking only when victory is certain.
-This mindset demands total suppression of the ego that drives most players to "prove themselves" in fair fights.
+This mindset demands total suppression of the ego that drives most players to “prove themselves” in fair fights.

 To Rat effectively, you must prioritise survival above all else.
-Each spawn costs precious supplies - whether through vehicles or radio backpacks.
+Each spawn costs precious supplies — whether through vehicles or radio backpacks.
 Death is failure, not sacrifice.
 The dead Rat disrupts nothing.

 **The Rat thinks constantly.** Too many players spawn, kit up, jump in a vehicle, and drive blindly toward their objective only to be annihilated on the way.
 This is not Ratting; this is feeding.
 Every movement demands consideration: Which routes avoid likely ambush points?
 Where might enemy Rats be operating?
 What escape routes exist if contact is made?
 The thoughtless Rat is a dead Rat.

 **The Rat maintains purpose.** Sneaking around an objective outside radio range serves no one.
-Hiding in a bush 2km from anything of strategic value is not infiltration - it's desertion.
-Before every action, ask: "How does this help my team win?"
+Hiding in a bush 2 km from anything of strategic value is not infiltration — it's desertion.
+Before every action, ask: “How does this help my team win?”
 If you cannot answer, you are not Ratting.
 Every position must threaten something the enemy values or enable something your team needs.

 Rats do not fight fairly.
 They do not engage unless holding an overwhelming advantage.
 When surprised, they flee immediately.
 When cornered, they evade.
 There is no shame in retreat, only in unnecessary death.